rodber/blog/_posts/2022/2022-04-17-danky-native-templates-php.md

 <h1>{{ greet }}</h1>
 ```

-I never liked any of these alternatives because in both cases you end up with a file without context.
+I never liked any of these alternatives.
+In both cases you end up with a file without context.

 ## The problem with templates

-I get the idea of these files being anon bytes of code that can be re-used anywhere, but I don't see why these need to be **not-scoped** and **not declare** the variables it needs to handle.
+I get the idea of these files being anon bytes of code that can be re-used, but I don't see why these need to be **not-scoped** and **not declare** the variables it needs to handle.
 This brings a lot of issues, to name a few:

 * Unrestricted access to data (raw templates).
 * Requires introspection to know which variables are required.